snipeexpress/MiniCamel/README.md

 <img src="images/tinyllama2_pcb_top.png" title="The TinyLlama board, assembled" width=50% align="right" />
 <br/>

+This is an expansion of the TinyLlama v2 board created by Eivind Bohler.
+It combines aspects of the ITX llama as well but in a 100mm x 100mm form factor.

-- A fully-fledged 486/Pentium-class PC in a tiny form factor
+- A fully-fledged 486/Pentium-class PC in a small form factor
-- Integrated Sound Blaster Pro-compatible audio
+- Integrated Sound Blaster Pro-compatible audio using the crystal CS4237b sound chip
+- Onboard fan controller for optional CPU or case fan support
+- Hard drive clicker and system LED on-board with breakout header for installing in a custom case.
+- Support for external OPL3 module from the ITX llama.
+- Integrated PCM5102 module
+- S/PDIF port for digital audio output
+- Ethernet port for 10/100 ethernet capability
+- Relocated ESP8266 module for use as dial-up modem emulator or wireless network connectivity.
 - Add a Raspberry Pi Zero 2 for Roland MT&#8209;32 and General MIDI music
 - Open-source hardware schematics, board layout and BIOS - build your own!
-- Perfect for playing DOS games!

-> **Note**
-> YouTube walkthrough + setup coming soon!

 ## Table of Contents
 - [Summary](#summary)